SMART on FHIR

 Standalone launch (outside the context of an EHR)

-The Veradigm and Altera FHIR API follows the standalone launch process recommended by HL7 described here.
+The Veradigm FHIR API follows the standalone launch process recommended by HL7 described here.
 When a SMART application is launched in standalone mode, the application user selects a healthcare organization, and then enters the EHR credentials (for provider applications) or portal credentials (for patient applications).

 The standalone launch for a provider application may require the user to select a patient when the patient is not included in the token response.